Sport in Qatar: Powerboat racing

 The Grand Prix of Qatar, a round in the Formula 1 Powerboat World Championship, was held annually in Doha Bay from 2005 to 2015.
 In addition, the state-sponsored Qatar Team won four Formula 1 championships with Jay Price (2008) and Alex Carella (2011–2013).
 Qatar ended their involvement in Formula 1 powerboat racing in early 2015 with the merger of the Qatar Sailing Federation and Qatar Marine Sports Federation (QMSF).

 Since November 2009, Qatar has been the host of the Oryx Cup World Championship, a hydroplane boat race in the H1 Unlimited season.
 The races take place in Doha Bay.

 Traditional sports

 Camel racing

-Camel racing holds significant cultural value in Qatar, preserving a connection to the region's historical reliance on camels as a primary mode of transportation.
-Camel racing is also an age-old tradition among the Bedouin tribes of Qatar and would be performed on special occasions such as weddings.
-Despite the modernization witnessed in the State of Qatar, its locals remain deeply attached to camel racing, considering it a symbol of their past.
-This is signified by the patronage of Qatar's leaders, including Tamim bin Hamad Al Thani and Hamad bin Khalifa Al Thani, who actively participate in the sport and attend festivals.
-Substantial investments have been made by the Qatari government to advance the sport.
-The Camel Racing Organizing Committee (Hejan) has spearheaded initiatives aimed at enhancing the infrastructure and competitiveness of camel racing in Qatar.
-Notably, the Al-Shahaniya Arena has emerged as a premier venue for camel racing in the Gulf region, equipped with state-of-the-art facilities and illuminated tracks for nighttime races.
-Additionally, advancements in registration systems, such as the implementation of electronic services for camel owners, witnessed the introduction of modern technologies while preserving traditional sporting practices.
+Camel racing is a historically important sport in the country, and is considered a tradition among Qatar's Bedouin tribes, occurring during special occasions such as weddings.
+The Qatari government has invested heavily in the sport through initiatives implemented by the Camel Racing Organizing Committee (Hejan), such as inaugurating the Al-Shahaniya Arena in 1990, which has modern facilities such as illuminated tracks for nighttime races.
+The committee has also implemented modern registration systems, such as electronic services for camel owners.